softwaresaved/habeas-corpus/data/output/README.md

 # Output files

 This directory contains processed files based on the original CORD-19 software mentions dataset.
+These datasets are released by the project under a CC0 license.

 The files are: